 Sometimes it is very clear what a term or job role means.
 When it comes to roles such as purchaser or sales, we know that one’s job is to purchase something and the other’s is to sell something.
 The role of an alliance manager is to a lesser extent understood.

-Coordinating the internal organization often consumes more of the alliance manager’s time than working with the external partner.
+Coordinating the internal organization often consumes more of the manager’s time than working with the external partner.
 The alliance manager has, in general, no hierarchical connections with his teammates.
-To get things done he needs to gain buy-in from colleagues and alliance counterparts by persuasion and by winning them for the sake of alliance.
+To get things done the he/she needs to gain buy-in from colleagues and alliance counterparts by persuasion and by winning them for the sake of alliance.

-An alliance manager will also need to be able to gain a clear overview over the alliance, over what is happening at the partner and what is happening within the own organization.
-He will need to analyze the continuously changing information and suggest and implement adjustments for the alliance where needed.
+An alliance manager will also need to be able to gain a clear overview of the alliance, over what is happening at the partner and what is happening within the own organization.
+The alliance manager will need to analyze the continuously changing information and suggest and implement adjustments for the alliance where needed.

-In many ways, an alliance manager is an all round business manager.
+In many ways, alliance management is all-round business management.
 Many aspects of a business are involved in the coordinating of alliances.
-On the one hand the alliance manager needs to have an understanding of financials, business, development and sales to orchestrate the alliance.
+On the one hand, the alliance manager needs to have an understanding of financials, business, development, and sales to orchestrate the alliance.
 At the same time, the alliance manager needs to be able to think outside the box and identify new opportunities in the relationship in order to continuously develop, fine tune, and evolve the alliance.

 Is an alliance manager a jack of all trades?
-He is certainly a versatile person.
-Most often we see that alliance managers are seasoned professionals who have worked in several areas of business before assuming the alliance management role.
+He/she is certainly a versatile person.
+Most often we see that they are seasoned professionals who have worked in several areas of business before assuming the alliance management role.
 This brings along the maturity required to be able to work with stakeholders through all layers of the organization, to run the business aspects of an alliance and to be able to influence without authority.